South-East Asian theatre of World War II: Allied command structure

+In August 1943 the Allies formed a new South East Asian Command to take over strategic responsibilities for the theatre.
 The reorganisation of the theatre command took about two months.
 On 4 October Winston Churchill appointed Admiral Lord Louis Mountbatten supreme Allied commander of the South East Asia Command (SEAC).
 The American General Joseph Stilwell was the first deputy supreme Allied commander.
 On 15 November, Auchinleck handed over responsibility for the conduct of operations against the Japanese in the theatre to Mountbatten.

 The initial land forces operational area for SEAC included India, Burma, British Ceylon and Malaya.
 Operations were also mounted in Japanese-occupied Sumatra, Thailand and French Indochina (Vietnam, Cambodia, and Laos).